LiquidPlayer/LiquidCore/LiquidCoreiOS/README.md

 [service start];
 ```

-The service URI can either refer to a server URL or a local resource (`NSURL *url = [[NSBundle mainBundle]
+The service URI can either refer to a server URL or a local resource (e.g. `NSURL *url = [[NSBundle mainBundle]
     URLForResource: @"somefile" withExtension:@"js"];`).
-LiquidCore is designed to primarily use remote URLs, as dynamic updates are an important value proposition, but local resources are supported for both debugging and/or backup (e.g. as a factory preset if the network is not available).
+LiquidCore is designed to primarily use remote URLs, as dynamic updates are an important value proposition, but local resources are also supported.

 A micro service can communicate with the host app once the Node.js environment is set up.
 This can be determined by specifying an `LCMicroServiceDelegate` in the `LCMicroService` constructor: